-The performance metrics in PRISMIS were reviewed.
-Excavation damages have trended downward to approximately 1.9 damages per 1000 tickets in CY2020.
+The performance metrics in PRIMIS were reviewed.
+Excavation damages have trended downward to approximately 1.9 damages per 1000 tickets in CY2022.
 The NCUC continues to identify opportunities to reduce damages to pipelines.
-Inspection days per 1000 has trended in a positive direction with 14 inspection person days per 1000 miles achieved in CY2020.
-Inspection person days per Master Meter/LPG operator has remained constant as approximately 1 inspection person day per Master Meter/LPG operator.
-The percentage of staff completing required qualification training has averaged approximately 85% during CY2017 to CY2020.
-Leak repairs per 1000 miles has trended up over the last ten year period but has trended downward in the most recent four years.
-Hazardous leaks which require immediate repair has trended downward in the most recent four years with an uptick in 2020.
+Inspection days per 1000 has trended in a positive direction with 14 inspection person days per 1000 miles achieved in CY2021.
+Inspection person days per Master Meter/LPG operator but increased significantly to 6 inspection person days in CY2021 due to inspection interval scheduling.
+The percentage of staff completing required qualification training has averaged approximately 85% during CY2017 to CY2022 due to staff turnover.
+Leak repairs per 1000 miles has trended up over the last ten-year period but has trended downward in the most recent three years.
+Hazardous leaks which require immediate repair has trended downward in the most recent four years.
+Also notable is that the inventory of leaks scheduled for repair at the end of each year has trended slightly downward in the most recent four years with an uptick in 2020 and 2022.
 Enforcement and Incident Investigation has achieved 100% over the last ten years except for a drop in 2016.

-19 Did the state encourage and promote operator implementation of Pipeline Safety Info Only Info Only Management Systems (PSMS), or API RP 1173?
-This holistic approach to improving pipeline safety includes the identification, prevention and remediation of safety hazards.
+Did the state encourage and promote operator implementation of Pipeline Safety pipeline safety includes the identification, prevention and remediation of safety hazards.